-The Company is exposed to various market risks.
+CenterPoint Energy is exposed to various market risks.
 These risks arise from transactions entered into in the normal course of business.
-The Company utilizes derivative instruments such as physical forward contracts, swaps and options to mitigate the impact of changes in commodity prices, weather and interest rates on its operating results and cash flows.
-Such contracts are recognized in the Company's Condensed Consolidated Balance Sheets at their fair value unless the Company elects the normal purchase and sales exemption for qualified physical transactions.
-A derivative contract may be designated as a normal purchase or sale if the intent is to physically receive or deliver the product for use or sale in the normal course of business.
-If derivative contracts are designated as a cash flow hedge according to SFAS No. 133, the effective portions of the changes in their fair values are reflected initially as a separate component of shareholders' equity and subsequently recognized in income at the same time the hedged items impact earnings.
+CenterPoint Energy utilizes derivative instruments such as physical forward contracts, swaps and options to mitigate the impact of changes in commodity prices and weather on its operating results and cash flows.
+Such derivatives are recognized in CenterPoint Energy's Condensed Consolidated Balance Sheets at their fair value unless CenterPoint Energy elects the normal purchase and sales exemption for qualified physical transactions.
+A derivative may be designated as a normal purchase or sale if the intent is to physically receive or deliver the product for use or sale in the normal course of business.

+In prior years, CenterPoint Energy entered into certain derivative instruments that were designated as cash flow hedges under SFAS No. 133.
+The objective of these derivative instruments was to hedge the price risk associated with natural gas purchases and sales to reduce cash flow variability related to meeting CenterPoint Energy's wholesale and retail customer obligations.
+If derivatives are designated as a cash flow hedge according to SFAS No. 133, the effective portions of the changes in their fair values are reflected initially as a separate component of shareholders' equity and subsequently recognized in income at the same time the hedged items impact earnings.
 The ineffective portions of changes in fair values of derivatives designated as hedges are immediately recognized in income.
-Changes in other derivatives not designated as normal or as a cash flow hedge are recognized in income as they occur.
-The Company does not enter into or hold derivative instruments for trading purposes.
+Changes in derivatives not designated as normal or as cash flow hedges are recognized in income as they occur.
+CenterPoint Energy does not enter into or hold derivative instruments for trading purposes.

-The Company has a Risk Oversight Committee composed of corporate and business segment officers that oversees all commodity price, weather and credit risk activities, including the Company's marketing, risk management services and hedging activities.
-The committee's duties are to establish the Company's commodity risk policies, allocate risk capital within limits established by the Company's board of directors, approve use of new products and commodities, monitor positions and ensure compliance with the Company's risk management policies and procedures and limits established by the Company's board of directors.
+CenterPoint Energy has a Risk Oversight Committee composed of corporate and business segment officers that oversees all commodity price, weather and credit risk activities, including CenterPoint Energy's marketing, risk management services and hedging activities.
+The committee's duties are to establish CenterPoint Energy's commodity risk policies, allocate board-approved commercial risk limits, approve use of new products and commodities, monitor positions and ensure compliance with CenterPoint Energy's risk management policies and procedures and limits established by CenterPoint Energy's board of directors.

-The Company's policies prohibit the use of leveraged financial instruments.
+CenterPoint Energy's policies prohibit the use of leveraged financial instruments.
 A leveraged financial instrument, for this purpose, is a transaction involving a derivative whose financial impact will be based on an amount other than the notional amount or volume of the instrument.